cysouw/diathesis/text/c05_case.md

 ### [ NA | –N ] *haben* Anticausative {#sec:case-haben-anticausative}

-A typical anticausative verb allows for both a transitive [@next a] and an intransitive construction [@next b], in which the intransitive nominative is the same participant as the transitive accusative.
-This is attested in German with verbs like *kochen* 'to cook' [@next].
+A typical anticausative verb allows for both a transitive [@next a] and an intransitive construction [@next b] in which the intransitive nominative is the same participant as the transitive accusative.
+This is attested in German with verbs like *beginnen* 'to start' [@next].
 However, because this diathesis is formally unmarked it is difficult to decide whether this should be classified as an anticausative or as a causative [cf. @scheibl2006: 355].

 Whatever the ultimate best analysis will be, it is important to realise that there are two different classes of verbs in German.
-With verbs like *kochen* the perfect of the intransitive exist both with auxiliaries *haben* [@next c] and *sein* [@next d].
+With verbs like *beginnen* the perfect of the intransitive exist both with auxiliaries *sein* [@next c] and *haben* [@next d].
 In contrast, with verbs like *zerbrechen* 'to break' the intransitive perfect only allows for *sein* (see [@sec:case-sein-causative] for an extensive discussion).
-These two classes of verbs should be distinguished and I propose to consider the *kochen*-class as an anticausative (this section) and the *zerbrechen*-class as a causative (see [@sec:case-sein-causative]).
+These two classes of verbs should be distinguished and I propose to consider the *beginnen*-class as an anticausative diathesis (this section) and interpret the *zerbrechen*-class as a causative diathesis (see [@sec:case-sein-causative]).

-Semantically, the intransitive *haben* construction in [@next c] seems to be the regular perfect of the intransitive [@next b].
-The *sein* construction in [@next d] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].
+Semantically, the intransitive *haben* construction in [@next d] seems to be the regular perfect of the intransitive [@next b].
+The intransitive *sein* construction in [@next c] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].
+The temporal structure of the two intransitive participle constructions agrees with this proposal.
+As argued in [@sec:participles-temporal-interpretation], the *Zustandspassiv* is result-oriented and as such not compatible with gradual time specification, like *schrittweise* 'gradually' [@next c,d].
+Note that the adverbial *schrittweise* would be possible in the *ist begonnen worden* construction.
+However, though superficially similar, that is clearly a different construction (see [@sec:participles-sein-zustandspassiv] for a detailed discussion).

 ::: ex
-a.
-Ich koche den Kaffee.
-b.
-Der Kaffee kocht.
-c.
-Der Kaffee hat gekocht.
+- Er beginnt den Krieg.
+- Der Krieg beginnt.
-d.
-Der Kaffee ist gekocht.
+- Der Krieg ist (\*schrittweise) begonnen.
+- Der Krieg hat (schrittweise) begonnen.
 :::

 **Attested Verbs**

-- *abnehmen, abreißen, abstoßen, anfangen, anhalten, aufmachen, backen, baden, beginnen, bewegen, braten, bremsen, duschen, fliegen, kochen, landen, läuten, öffnen, rauchen, schließen, spielen (eines Tonträgers), starten, stoppen, umdrehen, umgeben, wiegen, zählen, zünden*
+- *abnehmen, abreißen, abstoßen, anfangen, anhalten, aufmachen, backen, baden, beginnen, bewegen, braten, bremsen, duschen, fliegen, kochen, landen, läuten, öffnen, rauchen, schließen, spielen (Tonträger), starten, stoppen, umdrehen, umgeben, wiegen, zählen, zünden*

 **Further Examples**

+- Ich koche den Kaffee. \
+  Der Kaffee hat gekocht. \
+  Der Kaffee ist gekocht.
 - Er landet das Flugzeug. \
   Das Flugzeug hat gelandet. \
   Das Flugzeug ist gelandet.
 - Ich habe die Bombe gezündet. \
   Die Bombe hat gezündet. \
   Die Bombe ist gezündet.
-- Der Mitarbeiter öffnet den Laden/macht den Laden auf. \
+- Der Mitarbeiter macht den Laden auf. \
-  Der Laden hat geöffnet/aufgemacht. \
+  Der Laden hat aufgemacht. \
-  Der Laden ist geöffnet/aufgemacht.
+  Der Laden ist aufgemacht.
 - Ich rauche eine Zigarette. \
   Das Feuer hat geraucht. \
   Die Zigarette ist geraucht.
-- Ich beginne einen Streit. \
-  Der Streit hat begonnen. \
-  Der Krieg ist begonnen.
 - Ich wiege den Patienten vor und nach der Behandlung. \
   Der Patient hat 50 Kilo gewogen. \
   Der Patient ist schon gewogen.